 Easements/Undergrounding: All utilities are required to be placed underground and easements are required to be kept clear of any structures.
 SMC 19.48.100 also prohibits ground-mounted mechanical equipment to be located between the face of a building and a street and is required to be screened from view.
-The proposed site plan notes that a transformer will be located near the front property line.
-Staff requires the transformer to be placed underground or relocated beyond the face of the building with proper screening.
+The proposed site plan notes that a transformer will be located beyond the face of the building along the left (south) side with shrubs and groundcover planted around it for low screening.

 Industrial Sidewalks: Currently, there are no sidewalks along the property frontage.
-A new 11-foot wide sidewalk with tree wells will be installed in accordance with City standards and will be located entirely within the public right-of-way.
+A new 11-foot wide sidewalk with a planting strip will be installed in accordance with City standards and will be located entirely within the public right-of-way.
 The new sidewalk will connect with the existing sidewalk to the south and future development of the adjacent property to the north will be required to complete the sidewalk access to Maude Avenue.